 - such provision as the court considers proper having regard to the circumstances exist or will be made for the spouses and any dependent members of the family

 If one takes into consideration the grounds on which judicial separation can be granted, it is surprising that the grounds for divorce in Ireland do not include any reference to the conduct or behaviour of the parties.
 The idea of who is responsible for the breakup is entirely irrelevant.
 It may become relevant, however, where the court has to make ancillary relief orders, i.e. orders in relation to maintenance, custody, property, pensions etc.

 Definition of ‘living apart’

-Living apart for four years during the previous five years
+Living apart for two years during the previous three years

 No reasonable prospect of reconciliation